-Wondering about things to do in Antigua Guatemala?
+Wondering about the best things to do in Antigua Guatemala?
 Well you’re in the right place.

 The city of Antigua is one of the top tourist destinations in Guatemala.